 Society for the History of Natural History 2022 awards announcement.
-Founders’ Medal – Theodore W. Pietsch; President’s Award – Madeleine Hutchins; Natural History Book Prize – Jordan Goodman
+Founders’ Medal – Theodore W. Pietsch; President’s Award – Madeline Hutchins; Natural History Book Prize – Jordan Goodman

 The Council of the Society for the History of Natural History is delighted to announce the following awards which will be celebrated at our forthcoming AGM on 30 June.
 We invite you to join us.

 SHNH is delighted to award the prestigious SHNH Founder’s Medal this year to Professor Theodore “Ted” W. Pietsch.
 The Founders’ Medal is awarded to persons who have made a substantial contribution to the study of the history or bibliography of natural history through a sustained record of high-quality publications, and a sustained contribution to dissemination of the history of natural history through practice or curation.